Small-business property tax relief passed

 - Sales tax relief to businesses.

-- More middle class business owners and their employees now qualify for the Working Family Tax Credit and childcare tax credits.
+- More middle-class business owners and their employees now qualify for the Working Family Tax Credit and childcare tax credits.

 Economically inadvisable business-to-business services taxes that passed in 2012-2013 session were repealed in the 2013-2014 session.
-Small Business Minnesota met with and wrote to key legislative leaders before the session began.
+Small Business Dallas met with and wrote to key legislative leaders before the session began.
 We were assured that, in all likelihood, these taxes would be eliminated.
 Prior to session start, Governor Dayton also signaled that these taxes would be repealed.

 This fact sheet outlines key laws in the Women’s Economic Security Act.
 Some requirements affect all businesses.
 Other requirements only apply to businesses with more than 21 employees, others with more than 41 employees.

-However, Small Business Minnesota favored biennial small increases rather than once-a-decade double-digit increases proposed in the past two sessions.
+However, Small Business Dallas favored biennial small increases rather than once-a-decade double-digit increases proposed in the past two sessions.
 We also requested consideration for training and youth wages, and wages from non-employer sources (tips).

 The legislature agreed to: